-- (a) A CRD is considered to be acceptable if: - (1) it is a 'supplementary loop belt' manufactured with the same techniques and the same materials as the approved safety belts; or - (2) it complies with (b). - (b) Provided the CRD can be installed properly on the respective aircraft seat, the following CRDs are considered acceptable:
+- (a) A CRD is considered to be acceptable if: - it is a 'supplementary loop belt' manufactured with the same techniques and the same materials as the approved safety belts; or - (2) it complies with (b). - (b) Provided the CRD can be installed properly on the respective aircraft seat, the following CRDs are considered acceptable:

 - (1) CRDs approved for use in aircraft according to the European Technical Standard Order ETSO-C100c on Aviation Child Safety Device (ACSD) or equivalent; - (2) CRDs approved through a Type Certificate or Supplemental Type Certificate; - (3) Child seats approved for use in motor vehicles on the basis of the technical standard specified in point (i) below.
-The child seat must be also approved for use in aircraft on the basis of the technical standard specified in either point (ii) or point (iii): - (i) UN Standard ECE R44-04 (or 03), or ECE R129 bearing the respective 'ECE R' label; and - German 'Qualification Procedure for Child Restraint Systems for Use in Aircraft' (TÜV/958-01/2001) bearing the label 'For Use in Aircraft'; or - (iii) Other technical standard acceptable to the DGCA.
+The child seat must be also approved for use in aircraft on the basis of the technical standard specified in either point (ii) or point (iii): - (i) UN Standard ECE R44-04 (or 03), or ECE R129 bearing the respective 'ECE R' label; and - (ii) German 'Qualification Procedure for Child Restraint Systems for Use in Aircraft' (TÜV/958-01/2001) bearing the label 'For Use in Aircraft'; or - (iii) Other technical standard acceptable to the DGCA.
 The child seat should hold a qualification sign that it can be used in aircraft. - (4) Child seats approved for use in motor vehicles and aircraft according to Canadian CMVSS 213/213.1 bearing the respective label; - (5) Child seats approved for use in motor vehicles and aircraft according to US FMVSS No 213 and bearing one or two labels displaying the following two sentences: - (i) 'THIS CHILD RESTRAINT SYSTEM CONFORMS TO ALL APPLICABLE FEDERAL MOTOR VEHICLE SAFETY STANDARDS'; and - (ii) in red letters 'THIS RESTRAINT IS CERTIFIED FOR USE IN MOTOR VEHICLES AND AIRCRAFT'; - (6) Child seats approved for use in motor vehicles and aircraft according to Australia/New Zealand's technical standard AS/NZS 1754:2013 bearing the green part on the label displaying 'For Use in Aircraft'; and - (7) CRDs manufactured and tested according to other technical standards equivalent to those listed above.
 The devices should be marked with an associated qualification sign, which shows the name of the qualification organisation and a specific identification number, related to the associated qualification project.
-The qualifying organisation should be a competent and independent organisation that is acceptable to the DGCA. - (c) Location - (1) Forward-facing child seats may be installed on both forward-and rearwardfacing passenger seats, but only when fitted in the same direction as the passenger seat on which they are positioned.
-Rearward-facing child seats should only be installed on forward-facing passenger seats.
-A child seat should not be installed within the radius of action of an airbag unless it is obvious that the airbag is de-activated or it can be demonstrated that there is no negative impact from the airbag. - (2) An infant/child in a CRD should be located in the vicinity of a floor level exit. - (3) An infant/child in a CRD should not hinder evacuation for any passenger.
+The qualifying organisation should be a competent and independent organisation that is acceptable to the DGCA.